ddnexus/pagy/lib/javascripts/README.md

 ## pagy.js

 The `pagy.js` is meant to be loaded in your production pages.
-It is polyfilled for quite old browser and minified.
+It is and IIFE file, polyfilled for quite old browser and minified.
 Its size is ~2.9k.

 <details>